ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ---

-## Step 9: Test your full-stack application
+## Test your full-stack application

 - So at this point you’ve…
-    - deployed your frontend `version-5` folder to Netlify
+    - deployed your frontend `version-5/client` folder to Netlify
     - deployed your backend PostgreSQL database to Render, connected to it on pgAdmin, and created your tables on pgAdmin
     - deployed your backend API to Render
 - So now it’s time to test!
 Go to your Netlify deployment link in the browser.
 Test your site by doing the following: